samerton/Nameless-VotingPlugin/README.md

 A VotingPlugin module for the NamelessMC website software.
 Displays a list of the top voters from your server as well as a list of available voting sites (configurable through the AdminCP).

 ## Requirements:
-- NamelessMC version 2 pre-release 10 onwards
+- NamelessMC version 2.0.2 onwards
 - [VotingPlugin](https://www.spigotmc.org/resources/votingplugin.15358/) plugin for Spigot, configured to use a MySQL database

 ## Installation: